albar965/littlenavmap-manual/src/en/AIRCRAFTPERF.rst

 .. warning::

-   Do not save the files into the *Little Navmap* directory since it might be deleted when doing an update.
+   Do not save the files into the *Little Navmap* installation directory since they might be deleted when doing an update.
 Neither save them in ``C:\Program Files`` or one of its sub-directories.
 Save the files into your ``Documents`` directory or a sub-directory in there like ``Documents\Little Navmap\Performance``.